0xharib/0xharib.github.io/_posts/2023-04-28-how-to-think-about-ChatGPT-for-CXOs.md

 ### 3. Why is GPT going into your product?

 There are typically two objectives to introducing GPT into your product:
-- To improve / solve a product ask or a validated problem which directly improves business/revenue outcomes
+a.
+To improve / solve a product ask or a validated problem which directly improves business/revenue outcomes
-- To position your firm as being AI or LLM enabled to your customers
+b.
+To position your firm as being AI or LLM enabled to your customers

 I would strongly advocate refraining from the latter.